plone/documentation/manage/installing/installation_windows10_wsl.rst

 Pre Settings
 ------------

-Before installing the shell to later configure in, the first thing to do is to enable the optional feature for a subsystem on windows.
+Before installing the shell for configuration, first enable the optional feature for a subsystem on Windows.
-Therefor, the program Windows PowerShell has to be launched (as administrator! - right-click the application and choose :guilabel:`launch as admin`).
+Therefore the program Windows PowerShell has to be launched (as administrator! - right-click the application and choose :guilabel:`launch as admin`).
 Do not launch the Powershell ISE application, because it won't work.
 In the shell the following command has to be entered.